Whitby Abbey: Priors and abbots

+Coat of arms

+The abbey's coat of arms consisted of three coiled snakes or "snake-stones", representing ammonite fossils with serpents' heads, colored red on a blue field.
+The shield's crest consisted of a mitre and the head of a crosier, both in gold.

 Dracula

 Bram Stoker's 1897 novel Dracula featured Count Dracula as a creature resembling a large dog which came ashore at the headland and ran up the 199 steps to the graveyard of St Mary's Church in the shadow of the Whitby Abbey ruins.
 The abbey is also described in Mina Harker's diary in the novel:

 Right over the town is the ruin of Whitby Abbey, which was sacked by the Danes, and which is the scene of part of Marmion, where the girl was built up in the wall.
 It is a most noble ruin, of immense size, and full of beautiful and romantic bits; there is a legend that a white lady is seen in one of the windows.